alzatin/Sauna-Envlope/README.md

+ We have a 1828.8mm circle at height 1000mm and two 2200mm circles at X 1709.6 and Y -65.4

 The shell walls are 60mm thick